atifrahman/HAWK/README.md

 ## Prerequisites

-JELLYFISH (modified version)
+JELLYFISH (modified version available in supplements)

+EIGENSTRAT (modified version available in supplements)

+R (with foreach and doParallel packages)

 ABYSS

 ## Counting k-mers

-The first step in the pipeline is to count k-mers in each sample, find total number of k-mers per sample, discard k-mers that appear once and sort the k-mers.
+The first step in the pipeline is to count k-mers in each sample, find total number of k-mers per sample, discard k-mers that appear once in samples and sort the k-mers.
 The k-mer file contains one line per k-mer present and each line contains an integer representing the k-mer and its count separated by a space.
 The integer representation is given by using 0 for 'A',